Average reading time: over 10 minutes

 Naturally, the top target for fraudsters is always likely to be the data page, which contains the genuine holder's details.

 Over the last decade, a growing number of countries have adopted passport bio pages constructed from polycarbonate.
-The new British passport integrates a polycarbonate bio page in 2020, and the next generation of U.S. passports is said to incorporate that feature too.
+The new British passport, issued as of 2020, integrates a polycarbonate bio page, and the next generation of U.S. passports is said to incorporate that feature.

 Now let's consider passport flexibility.